-This recipe is packed with highly healing foods.
+This recipe is packed with lots of healing foods.
 To start with, cold potatoes are high in resistant starch which is a prebiotic, or food for the good bacteria.
-Resistant starch helps the beneficial bacteria to colonize the gut for them to stay there longer and be more effective.
+Resistant starch helps beneficial bacteria to colonize the gut for them to stay there longer and be more effective.

 Furthermore, the recipe contains actual probiotic-rich foods such as sauerkraut.
 You can replace it with lacto-fermented dill pickles (not the ones in vinegar).

 Developing this recipe took me back to my Eastern European roots where potatoes and sauerkraut are staple foods.
 I still remember my mom making this salad for large family gatherings, and this salad always got high praise.
 Since I’m not a fan of Polish cuisine, this recipe caught my interest only because of its healing properties and the idea of putting probiotic-rich food together with a prebiotic in one meal.